Transocean Ltd. Announces Harsh Environment Contract Awards Totaling $382 Million with Equinor, Enters into Collaboration Agreement

-/EIN News/ -- STEINHAUSEN, Switzerland, March 28, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) today announced contract awards for two of its harsh environment semisubmersibles.
+STEINHAUSEN, Switzerland, March 28, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. RIG today announced contract awards for two of its harsh environment semisubmersibles.
 Together, the fixtures represent approximately $382 million in firm contract backlog.

 Transocean Enabler will provide drilling services for 19 firm wells and up to eight optional wells for Equinor on the Johan Castberg field in the Barents Sea.
 The estimated 570-day contract is expected to commence in April 2024 and contribute approximately $217 million in backlog, excluding additional services and potential performance bonuses.